This is an accordion element with a series of buttons that open and close related content panels.

 2) If permission is granted, you need to contact the appropriate administrator within that specific department to enroll.
 Please or ask the faculty member to direct you to the timetable administrator or the department advisor.

-I would like to take a course in the Poli Sci department, and it requires that I take PS 103 as a prerequisite.
-Is this course the same as IS 101?
+I would like to take a course in the Poli Sci department, and it requires that I take POLI SCI 140 as a prerequisite.
+Is this course the same as INTL ST 101?

-No, IS 101 is a different course than PS 103: International Relations.
+No, INTL ST 101: Introduction to International Studies is a different course than PS 140: Introduction to International Relations.

 Students must contact the instructor or the Political Science department directly to discuss their eligibility for Poli Sci courses with prerequisites.